dins/jukola-xml-model/README.md

 * Data clean ups:
   * Add runners from disqualified teams
   * Match people with emit number, for example those that changed lastname at some point.
-* We no longer us lognormal.
+* Document that we no longer use lognormal.
 It's now log Student T.
 * Use country specific continous varriables instead of classes. country_median for example.